Miscarriage poems: "Through"

-In January, at Ohalah, I had a miscarriage.
+In January I had a miscarriage.
 Every pregnant woman knows it is possible, but I doubt anyone feels prepared when it happens.

 I was amazed by how many women came up to me, as word quietly spread, and said that the same thing had happened to them.
 Having tangible proof that I was not alone -- that this was survivable -- helped me through.